vmware-tanzu/cartographer-site/content/docs/development/testing-templates.md

 ### Supply Chain Inputs

-The inputs may be specified in the `supplyChainInputs` field of `info.yaml`.
+The inputs may be specified in the `.supplyChainInputs` field of `info.yaml`.
 Otherwise, they are inherited from the parent directory.

 ### Blueprint Params

-The inputs may be specified in the `blueprintParams` field of `info.yaml`.
+The inputs may be specified in the `.blueprintParams` field of `info.yaml`.
 Otherwise, they are inherited from the parent directory.

 ### YTT Preprocessing File